 However, its partnership with Emirates commands extraordinarily high mileage amounts: a one-way journey in Emirates First Class from North America to Dubai costs 150,000 Alaska miles.
 Let’s be honest: that’s an obscene number of Alaska miles to spend on a single flight!

 Indeed, with other First Class products like Cathay Pacific or Japan Airlines starting at only 70,000 Alaska miles for a one-way, splurging 150,000 miles per person on a single flight in Emirates First Class is certainly a tough pill to swallow.

-But what if I told you that those 150,000 miles were getting me not one, not two, but three flights in Emirates First Class, for a combined flight time of 27 hours and 20 minutes?
+But what if I told you that those 150,000 miles could allow you to book not one, not two, but three flights in Emirates First Class, for a combined flight time of 27+ hours?

-And what if those three flights would encompass not only the Airbus A380, on which I’ll get to experience the shower in the sky and the onboard bar, but also the Boeing 777 with Emirates New First Class, widely considered to be the world’s absolute best and featuring a fully-enclosed private suite designed by Mercedes-Benz?
+And what if those three flights could encompass not only the Airbus A380, on which you’ll get to experience the shower in the sky and the onboard bar, but also the Boeing 777 with Emirates New First Class, widely considered to be the world’s absolute best and featuring a fully-enclosed private suite designed by Mercedes-Benz?

 Alaska’s Quirky Routing Rules on Emirates

 While the program is valuable enough if you simply stick to one-way and round-trip journeys (after all, it’s one of the few programs to allow a stopover on a one-way redemption), the fun really begins when you start experimenting with stopovers and open-jaws using the multi-city search engine on the Alaska website.

 Alaska Mileage Plan negotiates independent agreements with each of their airline partners, so the stopover and routing policies vary from partner to partner.
 On Emirates, the basic rules are as follows: